agale123/soccer-analytics/README.md

 This repository contains different NWSL-related analytics projects.

+* `asa`: Plots using xG data from ASA, including performance relative to xG and xGA
+* `fawsl-rank`: Show changes in rankings over the FAWSL season
 * `goal-assist-combos`: Players who have combined for the most goals
 * `goal-heatmap`: Heatmap of scored goals
 * `golden-boot`: Goals scored over the course of the season by contenders for the golden boot